falcodeuy/falcode-docs/django/django.md

 # Django documentation

-This documentation includes information about Flacode tools and standards for django projects.
+This documentation includes information about Falcode tools and standards for Django projects.